AdobeDocs/experience-manager-64.pt-BR/help/sites-authoring/content-targeting-touch.md

   </tr>
   <tr>
    <td><strong>Parâmetros herdados de contexto</strong></td>
-   <td>Lista os parâmetros de contexto herdados da estrutura do Adobe Target, se houver, associados à página selecionada.</td>
+   <td>Parâmetros de contexto do Lista herdados da estrutura Adobe Target, se houver, associados à página selecionada.</td>
   </tr>
   <tr>
    <td><strong>Parâmetros de contexto</strong></td>
-   <td>Clique ou toque em <strong>Adicionar campo</strong> para configurar parâmetros de contexto adicionais (o mesmo que está disponível na estrutura do Target).
+   <td>Clique ou toque em <strong>Adicionar campo</strong> para configurar parâmetros de contexto adicionais (o mesmo que está disponível na estrutura do Público alvo).
 Context parameters added to the component apply <i>only</i> to the component and not to other component as would be the case if you added context parameters directly to the framework.</td>
   </tr>
   <tr>
    <td><strong>Params estáticos</strong></td>
-   <td>Clique ou toque em <strong>Adicionar campo</strong> para configurar parâmetros estáticos adicionais (o mesmo que está disponível na estrutura do Target).
+   <td>Clique ou toque em <strong>Adicionar campo</strong> para configurar parâmetros estáticos adicionais (o mesmo que está disponível na estrutura do Público alvo).
 Static parameters added to the component apply <i>only</i> to the component and not to other component as would be the case if you added static parameters directly to the framework.
 Os parâmetros estáticos não provêm do contexto (contexto do cliente do content hub).</td>
   </tr>
  </tbody>
 </table>